IIb or not IIb: A Catalog of ZTF Kilonova Imposters: Data Processing

 This double peak is not observed in all of the IIb SNe in our sample; rather, some IIb SNe in the sample were only observed for the former or the latter.
 In cases where there are two peaks present (or a clear fade prior to a second rise), the first peak is used for the calculation of the rise and fade rates.
 This is relevant to consider when analyzing some of the metrics discussed in Section \ref{sec:eval}.

 Observational data is cut to center around the rise, peak, and fade.
-Of the 33 objects with an observed rise, 8 have a rise duration that exceeds 10 days in any filter; of these, 5 are SNe IIb, and 3 are SNe Ia.
+Of the 33 objects with an observed rise, 8 have a rise duration that exceeds 10 days in any filter; of these, 5 are SNe IIb and 3 are SNe Ia.
 For the purposes of this paper, we measure the fade as the difference in magnitude between the peak luminosity and observations over the next 2 days.
-This is because KNe, as fast fading objects, would generally only be visible for a few days following their peak.
-An object that is still observable by ZTF for weeks following its peak is unlikely to be a KN.
+KNe, as fast fading objects, would generally only be visible for a few days following their peak.
+An object that is still observable by ZTF for weeks following its peak is unlikely to be a KN and can be excluded from consideration, but the longevity of a transient cannot always be ascertained from a handful of early-time observations.